khashayarghajar/README/CONTRIBUTING.md

 - Make sure your code passes the tests .
 - Make sure your code is properly commented and documented .
 - The tests are located in `tests` .
-- Please include a brief description of what the test does in the pull request.
+- Please include a brief description of what the test does in the pull request .
 - After writing your new test, please check whether it works or not .
+- If you've added your test to an existing class, you will need to run the whole class and track the output .

 - - - -